giuseppefutia/semi/README.md

 In SeMi, we consider the semantic types detection as a semi-automatic task.

-For this reason, the [manual-refined version of the semantic type](https://raw.githubusercontent.com/giuseppefutia/semi/master/data/pc/semantic_types/Z4ADEA9DE4_st.json) is available in the file
+For this reason, the [manual-refined version of the semantic type](https://raw.githubusercontent.com/giuseppefutia/semi/master/data/pc/semantic_types/Z4ADEA9DE4_st.json) is available in the file:
 * `data/pc/semantic_types/Z4ADEA9DE4_st.json`

 Below an image that represents semantic types.